 The Masonic Temple, Hobart, is an excellent example of the Stripped Classical style of architecture in Australia.
-The freestanding urban setting combined with symmetrical massing, creating a classical composition, & plain light coloured wall surfaces, with minimal applied non-historic Art Deco ornament, is typical of the style.
+The freestanding urban setting combined with symmetrical massing, creating a classical composition, & plain light coloured wall surfaces, with minimal applied non-historic Art Deco ornament, is typical of the particular class or period of design.